Doctored videos are already faking the cause of Beirut's explosion - NewsChannel 3-12

 The manipulated footage can be found on every major social media platform: Facebook, Instagram, Twitter, YouTube and TikTok.

-Some of the videos on Facebook had a “false information” warning, including one that had over 1,500 shares.
+Some of the videos on Facebook had a “false information” warning, including one that had been shared more than 1,500 times.
 Others did not bear that warning, including one with over 8,400 views.

-CNN reached out to the social media companies for comment on the doctored videos but has only received a response from TikTok and YouTube.
+CNN contacted the social media companies for comment on the doctored videos but has received a response from TikTok, Twitter and YouTube.

+“The video in question is marked as synthetic and manipulated media,” a Twitter spokesperson told CNN.
+That means anywhere the video shows up, it should bear a label showing it has been doctored.

-When CNN reached out to the individual credited with creating the doctored video for comment, they responded, “someone or somebody hated me so much to put my email on a fake video.”
+When CNN contacted the individual credited with creating the doctored video for comment, the person responded, “Someone or somebody hated me so much to put my email on a fake video.”

 Comments